Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/command-line-helper.md

 <path to project>\HelloWorld.exe -mode server & <path to project>\HelloWorld.exe -mode client
 ```

-Here’s an example of what your command might look like when you replace the placeholder text in `< >`:
+Here's an example of what your command might look like when you replace the placeholder text in `< >`:

 ```cmd
 <path to project>\HelloWorld.exe -mode server & <path to project>\HelloWorld.exe -mode client